Rwandan Coffee: A Medium-Bodied, Smooth, and Citrusy Delight

 Coffee isn’t native to Rwanda.
 It seems to have been brought to the country by German missionaries in the early 1900s.
-Beginning around 1930 coffee farming in Rwanda increased though it was mostly low-grade, high volume green coffee beans as dictated by the government creating one of the country’s few significant cash crops.
+Beginning around 1930 coffee farming in Rwanda increased though it was mostly low-grade, high volume green coffee beans as dictated by the government creating one of Rwanda's few significant cash crops.
 From then on, coffee farming in Rwanda grew to represent economic opportunities for many rural families.

 Coffee is more of a culture in African countries than we’re used to in the west, with rituals and socializing being a key component of any get-together.
 The industry attaches values to its crops – Hope (“Ikizere”), Vision (“Ikerokoza”), Ishema (“Proud”) – that guide how people work together.